Breakouts. Teeth grinding. Insomnia.

 Love and tend to your body.

 There is solace and grounding to be found in movement.
-Running, long walks (on the beach, yes, but parks and city streets work nicely, too) and massages have all helped to distract and energize us.
-After paying some real attention to our bodies, we find that “both our minds and bodies feel relieved,” as one of us described it.
+Bringing our consciousness back to our bodies can also be quite an effective way to turn out the world beyond ourselves, if only for a little while.
+Early-morning stretches, running jags, long walks (on the beach, yes, but parks and city streets will work nicely, too, for these purposes), mani-pedis and massages have all helped to distract and energize us.
+After paying some real attention to our physical forms, we find that “both our minds and bodies feel relieved,” as one of us described it.

 Be with people — and pets — you love.

-Sync up with old pals with whom you can reminisce, joke freely – and collectively avoid political discourse for an hour or two.
-Or, pick up your favorite furry friend for a simple snuggle.
-We at The Story Exchange have numerous cats in our crew, but any fuzzy, cuddly companion will do!
+Talking and coordinating with members of our community about how best to fight back is, of course, key to an effective resistance movement.
+But sometimes, it’s best to dig into enjoying one another’s company.
+(And if anything, this practice can serve as a fantastic reminder of why we must fight for one another.)
+So sync up with old pals with whom you can reminisce, joke freely – and collectively avoid political discourse for an hour or two.
+Or, pick up your favorite furry friend, live or stuffed, for a simple snuggle.
+We at The Story Exchange are a cat-loving crew, but any fuzzy, cuddly companion will do.